awsdocs/aws-security-hub-user-guide/doc_source/securityhub-custom-insights.md

 # Custom Insights<a name="securityhub-custom-insights"></a>

 In Security Hub, an insight is a collection of related findings defined by an aggregation statement and optional filters\.

 A custom insight is an insight that you create to track security issues and risks that are specific to your environment\.

+## Creating a Custom Insight<a name="securityhub-custom-insights-create"></a>

 **To create an insight**